 Use Airtight Containers

-Store all food including grains, pulses, and spices in airtight containers.
-Glass or hard plastic jars are preferable, as many pests can eat their way through plastic bags and cardboard boxes.
+Store all food – grains, pulses and spices – in airtight containers.
+Glass or hard plastic jars are best, as larvae can eat through bags and cardboard.
 Before using food, check for small insects or stringy bits stuck to the sides or top of the container.
+Don't leave food out overnight, and keep countertops, shelves and floors clean.

 Store Clothes Properly